 The entropy of the universe always increases during spontaneous changes.

+During reversible changes, the entropy of the system may change but that of the universe stays constant.
+It means that spontaneous changes are always irreversible.
 During reversible adiabatic changes, the entropy of the system is zero.
 These are some features of the reversible process.

+The irreversible process is being carried out rapidly, which means it takes a finite time for completion.
 In this process work obtained is not maximum.
 There is a loss of heat in an irreversible process.

 If the process is reversible then the total entropy of an isolated system always increases.
 The change in the entropy of the universe must be greater than 0 for an irreversible process.

-Some examples of irreversible changes are,
+Some examples of irreversible changes are:

 Reversible Process | Irreversible Process |